gvwilson/thirdbit/src/fiction/bear/index.md

 "Oh, please."
 Noxy rolled her eyes.
 "It was just rain."

-"If anyone had been *hurt*," the sergeant continued implacably, "It would have been exactly what Bortja wanted, especially along after this morning's news."
+"If anyone had been *hurt*," the sergeant continued implacably, "It would have been exactly what Bortje wanted, especially along after this morning's news."

 "What do you mean?"
 Noxy asked, glancing at the prince.